 What this does is remove the focusing function from the shutter button and move it to another button.
 Most DSLR cameras have added a button on the back of the camera for this function.
 (That’s why it is called back button focusing.)

 In other words, once you set up your camera for back button focusing, when you depress the shutter half way, it doesn’t affect the focus.
 You can focus with the back button and the focus point will stay the same no matter how many shots you take and even if you change the exposure settings.

 Now, in that low light situation, you set the focus once and you don’t have to keep re-finding it.
 You can set your focus to have blurry shots if you want them, and pre-focusing on a certain spot is no problem.

-- First, if you’ve never used it before, it takes a bit of getting used to.
-But one or two sessions and it will be as second nature as the shutter button focus is now.
+- If you’ve never used it before, it takes a bit of getting used to.
+But one or two sessions and it will be as second nature.

-- Second, if you let someone else use your camera, count on the fact that your shots will all be out of focus.
+- If you let someone else use your camera, count on the fact that your shots will all be out of focus.
 They won’t know what to do.

-- Third, you will have to actually get out your camera’s manual to figure out how to set it to back button focus.
+- You will have to actually get out your camera’s manual to figure out how to set it to back button focus.

 It seems that the menu settings are slightly different for all the various models of camera, so it would be a waste to try and describe the settings here.
 Sorry, but you are going to have to bite the bullet and actually read your manual.

-Once you are comfortable with back button focusing, you will most likely leave your camera on those settings, but it can easily be changed back and forth to fit the situation.
+Once you’re comfortable with back button focusing, you will most likely leave your camera on those settings, but it can easily be changed back and forth to fit the situation.